 The main difference between IPL and BBL is how they work and the skin conditions they can target.

-How IPL works
+How does IPL work

-IPL stands for Intense Pulsed Light and uses high-intensity light to improve skin tone and texture.
+IPL stands for Intense Pulsed Light and uses high-intensity light to improve uneven skin tone and texture.
 The intense light energy heats the upper layers of the skin to stimulate the skin cells to produce new collagen and elastin.
 The target of this heat energy can be pigmented skin, burst blood vessels or even the bacteria that causes acne.
-Heat energy is directed towards the haemoglobin and melanin below the skin’s surface, which destroys the darker particles and makes redness and inflammation less visible.
+Heat energy is directed towards the haemoglobin and melanin below the skin’s surface, which destroys the darker particles and makes facial redness and inflammation less visible.
 The skin then responds to the heat by activating a healing response, which produces healthy collagen and elastin proteins in the process.
 This restores the skin’s strength and tautness, helping it to look firmer and more youthful-looking.

 How BBL works

 Broadband Light Therapy or BBL™ is a more upgraded version of intense pulse light therapy, and it is best described as a next-generation treatment.
-It uses the world’s most powerful IPL (Intense Pulsed Light) laser and sets new standards when it comes to skin rejuvenation and the conditions it can treat.
+It uses the world’s most powerful IPL (Intense Pulsed Light) laser and sets new standards when it comes to laser skin rejuvenation and the conditions it can treat.
 It features state-of-the-art cooling features, unlike IPL devices.
 This helps the high-powered BBL device to remain one of the most comfortable light therapy procedures available in the aesthetics industry today, with minimal pain and side effects.
 The BBL treatment is also much more customisable than standard IPL treatments.

 The device contains 100 high-intensity lights, and the practitioner can filter out some of these lights to target certain conditions, ensuring maximum efficiency and precision when targeting minute blood vessels or melanin stores.
 This means that it can treat a wider range of skin issues, with increased firming and tightening of the skin.
 BBL is also the only treatment that is capable of functionally changing the expression of genes in aged skin cells, as proved by a study from Stanford University.
-This makes it powerful enough to reverse signs of ageing as well as targeting skin imperfections like rosacea, acne and brown spots.
+This makes it powerful enough to reverse signs of ageing as well as targeting skin imperfections like rosacea, acne and brown age spots.

 IPL vs BBL: Treatment areas